stlink-org/stlink/README.md

 ## Supported hardware combinations

-Currently known working combinations of programmers and targets are listed in [doc/devices_boards.md](doc/tested-boards.md).
+Currently known working combinations of programmers and targets are listed in [devices_boards.md](doc/devices_boards.md).

+## Tutorial & HOWTO

+Our [tutorial.md](doc/tutorial.md may help you along with some advanced tasks and additional info.

 ## Installation